Transformers: The Ride – 3D

-Transformers: The Ride 3D (or simply Transformers: The Ride and Transformers: Battle for the AllSparks) is a 3D dark ride located at Universal Studios Singapore, Universal Studios Hollywood, Universal Studios Florida and Universal Studios Beijing.
+Transformers: The Ride – 3D, also known as Transformers: The Ride and Transformers: Battle for the AllSpark, is a 3D dark ride located at Universal Studios Singapore, Universal Studios Hollywood, Universal Studios Florida, and Universal Studios Beijing.
 The ride, based on the Transformers film franchise, was designed by Universal Creative, Oceaneering International, and Industrial Light & Magic.
 Each installation is reported to have cost US$100 million.
 Universal Studios Singapore was the first to open the ride.

 The dark ride consists of motion platform-mounted vehicles which follow a 2000 ft track.
 Throughout the ride, screens up to 60 ft high project 3D images of various Transformers characters as the Autobots attempt to protect the AllSpark from the Decepticons.

 History

 Announcements

 Early planning and design for the ride began in 2007.
-In October 2008, Universal Parks & Resorts announced the addition of Transformers: The Ride to their Singapore and Hollywood theme parks.
+In October 2008, Universal Parks & Resorts announced the addition of Transformers: The Ride – 3D to their Singapore and Hollywood theme parks.
 At the time of the announcement, speculation that the ride would feature an upgraded version of the ride system used in The Amazing Adventures of Spider-Man ride at Islands of Adventure appeared in the press.
-After the two attractions at Universal Studios Singapore and Hollywood were opened, Universal Orlando Resort announced on 1 November 2012, that Transformers: The Ride would open at Universal Studios Florida in mid-2013.
+After the two attractions at Universal Studios Singapore and Hollywood were opened, Universal Orlando Resort announced on November 1, 2012, that Transformers: The Ride – 3D would open at Universal Studios Florida in mid-2013.
 The announcement was made just prior to that night's showing of Universal's Cinematic Spectacular: 100 Years of Movie Memories.

 Universal Studios Singapore

 Construction started in Singapore in late 2009 in a back-of-house location.
-Construction continued throughout the soft opening period of the park, which began on 18 March 2010.
+Construction continued throughout the soft opening period of the park, which began on March 18, 2010.
 By October 2010, some of the track for the ride had been installed.
 It was discovered that the ride will be spread across two levels.
-On 27 October 2011, Universal Studios Singapore announced that Transformers: The Ride would open in Singapore on 3 December 2011.
+On October 27, 2011, Universal Studios Singapore announced that Transformers: The Ride – 3D would open in Singapore on December 3, 2011.

-On 19 November 2011, Universal Studios Singapore opened the ride to the public for "technical rehearsals"; the ride operated intermittently until the official opening date.
-The ride debuted at an exclusive evening event on 2 December 2011, attended by director Michael Bay and Universal Parks & Resorts CEO Tom Williams.
-The ride officially opened to the public on 3 December 2011.
+On November 19, 2011, Universal Studios Singapore opened the ride to the public for "technical rehearsals"; the ride operated intermittently until the official opening date.
+The ride debuted at an exclusive evening event on December 2, 2011, attended by director Michael Bay and Universal Parks & Resorts CEO Tom Williams.
+The ride officially opened to the public on December 3, 2011.

 Universal Studios Hollywood

-Installation of Transformers: The Ride at Universal Studios Hollywood, required the removal of two attractions.
-On 11 April 2010, Backdraft and Special Effects Stages closed.
-The Special Effects Stages were relocated to the Upper Lot and renamed the Special Effects Stage on 26 June 2010.
+Installation of Transformers: The Ride – 3D at Universal Studios Hollywood, required the removal of two attractions.
+On April 11, 2010, Backdraft and Special Effects Stages closed.
+The Special Effects Stages were relocated to the Upper Lot and renamed the Special Effects Stage on June 26, 2010.
 Work began almost immediately on the construction of the ride.
 After a period of construction spanning close to two years, the ride and its gift store, the Transformers Supply Vault, soft opened to the public in late April 2012.
-Transformers: The Ride officially opened to the public on 24 May 2012.
+Transformers: The Ride – 3D officially opened to the public on May 24, 2012.